djaus2/Azure_IoT_Hub_Arduino_RPI_Pico_Telemetry/README.md

   - Reading light intensity using a Light Dependent Resistor (LDR).
 - Azure_IoT_Hub_RPI_Pico_Thermistor
   - A Thermistor temperature sensor as per the DHT11 template.
-  - Circuit and code quite similar to the LDR
+  - Circuit and code quite similar to the LDR.